 Mining and agriculture rely on liquid fuel to power machinery.
 Remote parts of Australia rely on liquid fuel for power generation.
 Crude oil and condensate are refined into petrochemicals and used in manufacturing to make everyday household items like plastics, make-up and superglue.
-Diesel also provides emergency backup for many of our essential services, including water and sanitation, when other energy sources are not available.2
+Diesel also provides emergency backup for many of our essential services, including water and sanitation, when other energy sources are not available.

 - 2.2.
-AIP submits that the COVID-19 pandemic: - has resulted in a significant and sharp decline in the demand profile for aviation fuel in Australia (around 90% as at the date of application) as international travel has been prohibited to and from Australia coupled with growing community concerns over travel
+AIP submits that the COVID-19 pandemic: - has resulted in a significant and sharp decline in the demand profile for aviation fuel in Australia (around 90% as at the date of application) as international travel has been prohibited to and from Australia coupled with growing community concerns over travel - will likely result in the near term in declines for all petroleum products (including diesel and unleaded petrol motor fuels and aviation fuel) as there is less travel and interactions within the community and industries are closed, and - will likely result in significant instability in the demand for fuel products at the time the COVID-19 pandemic and related measures are lifted, including the potential for unpredictable demand surges.

-2 Liquid Fuel Security Review, Interim Report, Department of the Environment and Energy, April 2019, p.8.
+&lt;sup>2 Liquid Fuel Security Review, Interim Report, Department of the Environment and Energy, April 2019, p.8.